WeMake-AI/.github/SECURITY.md

 #### Data Protection & Encryption

-- **Encryption at Rest & In Transit**: AES-256 encryption for data at rest; TLS 1.2+/1.3 with strong cipher suites (AES-GCM-256 or ChaCha20-Poly1305) for data in transit
+- **Encryption at Rest & In Transit**: AES-256 encryption for data at rest; TLS 1.2+/1.3 with strong cipher suites (AES-GCM-256 or ChaCha20-Poly1305) for data in transit, including email content and document processing
 - **Key Management**: Hardware Security Modules (HSMs) for cryptographic key protection
 - **Pseudonymization/Anonymization**: Pseudonymization by default; anonymization where feasible for AI training data
 - **Data Masking**: Dynamic data masking for development and testing environments
+- **Content Processing Security**: End-to-end encryption for email and document content during processing and storage

 #### AI System Security